cryptomkt/cryptomkt-go/README.md

 For further information about the sdk see the godoc

-The base api for this sdk can be foun in [here](https://developers.cryptomkt.com/)
+The base api for this sdk can be found in [here](https://developers.cryptomkt.com/)

 ## API Key